Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Some Applications

-is some infinite set.
-If this can be done, theorem \ref{theorem8} then implies that a strictly better estimate of $\sigma(G)$ can be achieved by reducing over $\mathcal{V}$.
+If this can be done, theorem \ref{theorem8} implies that a strictly better estimate of $\sigma(G)$ can be achieved by reducing over $\mathcal{V}$.

-For example consider the graph $N=(V,E,\omega)$ in the left hand side of figure 11 where $V=\{v_1,\dots,v_n\}$ for some $n>5$.
-If it is known that $N$ is a simple graph such that $d(v_1)=4$, $d(v_2)=d(v_3)=d(v_4)=d(v_5)=3$ and $d(v_i)\in\{0,1,2,3\}$ for all $6\leq i\leq n$ then the sets $\mathcal{BW}_\Gamma(G)_i$ are each discs of radius either 0,1,2,3 or 4 (see right hand side of figure 11).
-Moreover, as then theorem \ref{theorem8} implies that $\mathcal{R}_{V\setminus\{v_1\}}(N)$ has a strictly smaller Gershgorin-type region than does $N$ which can be seen in figure 12.
-Considering the fact that $n$ may be quite large this example is intended to illustrate that eigenvalues estimates can be improved with little effort if some simple structural feature(s) of the graph are known.
+For example consider the graph $G=(V,E,\omega)$ in the left hand side of figure 10 where $V=\{v_1,\dots,v_n\}$ for some $n>5$.
+If it is known for instance that $G$ is a simple graph such that $d(v_1)=4$, $d(v_2)=d(v_3)=d(v_4)=d(v_5)=3$ and $d(v_i)\in\{0,1,2,3\}$ for all $6\leq i\leq n$ then the sets $\mathcal{BW}_\Gamma(G)_i$ are each discs of radius either 0,1,2,3 or 4 (see right hand side of figure 10).
+Moreover, as then theorem \ref{theorem8} implies that $\mathcal{R}_{V\setminus\{v_1\}}(G)$ has a strictly smaller Gershgorin-type region than does $G$ which can be seen in figure 11.
+Considering the fact that $n$ may be quite large this example is intended to illustrate that eigenvalues estimates can be improved with a minimal amount of effort if some simple structural feature(s) of the graph are known.

+However, it should be noted that as a graph is reduced its weights can contain increasingly larger powers of $\lambda$.
+Hence, the more a graph is reduced the more complicated it can become to compute the eigenvalue regions associated to it.
+Fortunately, there is a fairly simple bound for how large these powers of $\lambda$ can become.